haileytapia/portfolio/InvestigateIncidents.md

 {:  .note }
 > To investigate a specific incident, search for it on the **Incident review** page using the incident ID with the `MC-XXXXX` syntax.

+## Create a summary field for an incident

+Use summary fields to document metadata that isn't automatically provided for an incident in Splunk Mission Control.
+Unlike custom fields, summary fields apply only to the incidents for which you create them.
+See [Create a custom field](http://docs.splunk.com/Documentation/MC/Current/Detect/IncidentSettings#Create_a_custom_field) for more information about custom fields.

+When you create a summary field, you must specify its name and one or more values.
+For example, if you want to document the IP address associated with a particular incident, you can create a summary field named `IP` with a value of `20.20.20.20`.
+You can view and edit summary field values for an incident in the **Overview** tab.

+To create a summary field for an existing incident, follow these steps:

+1. Select an incident from the **Incident review** page of Splunk Mission Control.
+2. In the **Summary** section of the **Overview** tab, select **+**.
+3. Enter a name and value for the summary field.
+    1. (Optional) To add a value to your summary field, select **+** next to the field.
+    2. (Optional) To delete a value from your summary field, select **×** next to the value.
+    3. (Optional) To delete your summary field entirely, select **×** next to the field.
+Your field must have only one value for you to delete it.
+4. (Optional) To create an additional field, select **+ Summary field**, then follow the instructions in the previous step.
+5. Select **Submit**.

 ## Edit field values for an incident

 When investigating an incident, you can edit and automatically save changes to the following incident field values in the **Info** section of the side panel:

 *   Owner